qmetry/qaf/pages/latest/custom_component.md

 ```
 {% include inline_image.html file="CustomComponent4.png" alt="Custom Component " %}

 Above is example of reusable component in different page/component.
-You need to create component sane as above and declare in different page/component where it is used.
+You need to create component same as above and declare in different page/component where it is used.

 ```java
 @FindBy(locator = CALENDAR_COMPONENT_LOC)